Do You Need to Get Residency?

 - you plan to stay in Uruguay longer than the 90 days allowed for tourists (180 days with an extension), but not more than 12 months

-- you plan to work remotely while you are in Uruguay
+- you plan to work remotely (for yourself or a company outside of Uruguay) while you are in Uruguay

 - you are over 60 and/or have pre-existing medical conditions and are being quoted a high fee to join a mutualista

-- you need more time to gather documents for residency (such as proof of income), for example if you are just starting a business in Uruguay or online
+- you need more time to gather documents for residency (such as proof of income)

 - you need time to decide if you’ll apply for residency (i.e., use this option instead of a scouting trip)